Mayankgupta688/SesionLogin/README.md

   5. Grunt: To Load server Modules
   6. Angular: To Integrate Client Side Angular Library
   7. Require.js: Used to manage dependency on the client side

-".gitignore" file is ussually made to ignore the changes made to files/folder specified inside the File.

-Here we can ignore those files and folder which is not needed to be committed on GitHub Server